ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 has a detailed explanation about private inheritance.

 ## operator overload
-*operator overload* is to compiler how built-in operators apply to user-defined data types by function overloading.
+*operator overload* is to tell compiler how built-in operators apply to user-defined data types by function overloading.
 Properly written operator overload can lead to more readable and maintainable code.

 - overloaded operators are just regular function.
 - operator overload can be implemented as a class member function or a free function.
 - lvalue and rvalue are key concepts in operator overload.
 The overloaded operators need to return somethings.
 When they returns const type, it is rvalue. non-const type, lvalue.
-- *operator ++* and *operator --* are different,
+- *operator ++* and *operator --* are different from
-because they have two versions: prefix and postfix.
+  other operators.
+Because they have two versions: prefix and postfix.
 When overloading, compiler needs to tell one from another.
 They are unary operators. when overloading as a member function, no input parameter is needed.
   In order to different them, postfix operator accepts an int type parameter.
 - In operator overload, prefix ++ and -- are more efficient than posfix ones and implement posfix ones in terms of prefix ones.
 - Rational operator overload, just need to overload operator < correctly.
 All other rational operators can based on it.
 For a user-defined data type, after implementing operator <, it can be insert into STL containers.
 In addition, operator < must adhere two
   laws: Trichotomy and tansitivity.
 - stream insert operator << and >> should be
   overloaded as a free function and decare the function as an friend of the user-defined data type.
-- Some operators can not be overloaded, because from their meaning, they should be reinterpreted by user-defined data type.
+- Some operators can not be overloaded, because from their meaning, they should not be reinterpreted by user-defined data type.
 For example, scop resolution
   ::, member selection ., sizeof, typid, typcast, ternary condition ?:.
 - [reference](http://www.keithschwarz.com/cs106l/fall2010/course-reader/Ch10_OperatorOverloading.pdf)

 ## random number generator